SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 ## Summary

-Now that you have ...
+Now that you have completed your work around the data catalog by uploading datasets, profiling datasets, rating and commenting on datasets, and using the glossary, lets continue by creating and using validation and quality rules.
 Continue to - [Exercise 1 - Exercise 1 Description](../ex1/README.md)